For a wildlife photographer, being prepared is vital to overall image success.

 Getting close can mean different things depending on the species you photograph and their environment.

 For example, if you are photographing a lion on the open plains of South Africa, getting close will involve using a long telephoto lens (200mm or longer) from the safety of your vehicle.

 A cluttered or distracting background can ruin a wildlife photo.

-Try to position your subject in front of a plain background and keep the sun behind you, so it doesn’t create shadows on your topic.
+Try to position your subject before a plain background and keep the sun behind you so it doesn’t create shadows on your topic.

 Shooting in softer light will help soften your image and give you more pleasing results.

-If you have the option, take wildlife photos in the morning or evening when the light is softest (and most beautiful).
+If you can, take wildlife photos in the morning or evening when the light is softest (and most beautiful).

 Take Advantage of Bad Weather Conditions